mahdaneh/COVID_transformer/README.md

 # COVID_transformer

 ## Overview
-**Purpose**: personal study project to play with Vision Transformer (ViT) architecture on medical imaging data.
-Due to GPU limitations, the model is kept tiny (i.e. few layers, small embedding dimension, few heads, etc.) to allow training from scratch on a single GPU.

-This project implements a tiny Vision Transformer (ViT) for COVID-19 detection from chest X-rays, and benchmarks performance against:
+**Purpose**: It is a self-study project to play with Vision Transformer (ViT) architecture for COVID-19 detection from chest X-rays.
+Then, benchmark its performance against a standard CNN architecture (ResNet-18).

-- **ResNet-18** (standard CNN)
-- **ResNet-18 + ViT head** (i.e. ResNet backbone, pretrained on ImageNet1K and frozen for this task; and the ViT head, not pre-trained)
-- **ViT**

-Note that the ViT model is implemented from scratch (for learning purposes), and never pre-trained on any image dataset.

-The goal is to explore the effectiveness of transformer-based models on medical imaging, particularly in distinguishing COVID-19 cases in CXR data.
-Our results (below) show that ViT-based models are **ineffective when they are not pre-trained**, highlighting the importance of large-scale pretraining.
-Access to a substantially large training dataset is essential for developing a ViT model that generalizes well and achieves high accuracy.
-In other words, transformers do not generalize reliably when trained on limited data.
+A base VIT model with 16x16 patches is used in this small study.
+The model and ResNet-18 are pretrained on ImageNet-1k and fine-tuned on COVID-QU-Ex dataset.

+Our results (below) show that ViT-based models outperform ResNet-18 by a significant margin, on all metrics (accuracy, precision, recall, f1-score).

 ### Dataset
 - The repository uses the **COVID-QU-Ex** dataset, which contains 33,920 chest X-ray images.
 This dataset can be found [here](https://www.kaggle.com/datasets/anasmohammedtahir/covidqu).